-The Company has now determined that it would be appropriate to sell its Phosco assets.
-On March 22, 2012 the Company engaged AltaCorp Capital Inc. ("Advisor") to assist them in completing a sale.
-The agreement with the Advisor provides for a payment of a success fee to the Advisor of 4% of the transaction value subject to a minimum success fee of \$250,000 if the Phosco assets are sold within six months of the expiry of the agreement to a buyer specifically introduced to the Company by the Advisor.
-The original agreement with the Advisor was in effect until the earlier of i) the date which is three months from the date of the agreement and ii) the date the Phosco assets are sold.
-Both parties have agreed that the expiry of the agreement be extended such that the agreement with the Advisor is in effect until the earlier of i) the date which is nine months from the date of the agreement (i.e., December 22, 2012) and ii) the date the Phosco assets are sold.
-Accordingly, the above-noted success fee is payable upon a sale of the Phosco assets to a buyer specifically introduced to the Company by the Advisor completed on or before June 22, 2013.
-It is not presently known when or in what specific manner the Phosco assets may be sold.
+On March 22, 2012 the Company engaged AltaCorp Capital Inc. ("Advisor") to assist them in completing a sale of its Phosco assets.
+The agreement with the Advisor provided for a payment of a success fee to the Advisor of 4% of the transaction value subject to a minimum success fee of \$250,000 if the Phosco assets are sold within six months of the expiry of the agreement to a buyer specifically introduced to the Company by the Advisor.
+The original agreement with the Advisor was in effect until the earlier of i) the date which is three months from the date of the agreement be extended such that the agreement with the Advisor was in effect until the earlier of i) the date which is nine months from the date of the agreement (i.e., December 22, 2012) and ii) the date the Phosco assets are sold.
+Accordingly, the above-noted success fee was payable upon a sale of the Phosco assets to a buyer specifically introduced to the Company by the Advisor completed on or before June 22, 2013.
+Since the Phosco assets were not sold on or before June 22, 2013, there are no amounts payable to the Advisor on any eventual sale of the Phosco assets.
 Although management is committed and expects to sell the Phosco assets, there can be no assurances that a sale will take place and the timing of such a sale is uncertain.